th-in-gs/YACYAML/ReadMe.md

 The creators of YAML.
 <i>why the lucky stiff</i> for his <i>Syck</i> YAML parser, and Will Thimbleby for his Cocoa extensions to Syck.
 Syck's now sadly rather old and somewhat busted, but it's what originally got me using YAML.
-XXXXXXX for libyaml, which YACYAML is based on, and without which I don't think I'd have contemplated making it.
+Kirill Simonov for libyaml, which YACYAML is based on, and without which I don't think I'd have contemplated this.